Plant Invaders: Non-Native Invasive Plants in the United States

 HoundstongueCheatgrass

-Since I have previously lived in the west and I own property in Montana, I'm also keenly interested in the non-native invasive plants found in that part of the country.
-While there are some invasives that we share in common with the west, in certain regions they have an entirely different set of plant problems.
+Since I now live and own rural property in Montana, I'm also keenly interested in the non-native invasive plants found in that part of the country.
+While there are some invasives that we share in common with the West, in certain regions they have an entirely different set of plant problems.
 Houndstongue (Cynoglossum officinale) is a biennial listed as invasive in almost 2/3 of the country, although it seems particularly prevalent in parts of Montana and Wyoming.
-I've even found it growing on my property (sigh!).
-Cheatgrass (Bromus tectorum) is a serious problem in much of the west as it invades grasslands and pastures where it displaces native pasture grasses.
-It can ruin pasture lands for both livestock and wildlife because it is a cool-season annual grass that crowds out perennial grasses better suited to provide summer and fall grazing.
+Cheatgrass (Bromus tectorum) is a serious problem in much of the West as it invades grasslands and pastures where it displaces native pasture grasses.
+It can ruin grazing land for both livestock and wildlife because it is a cool-season annual grass that crowds out perennial grasses better suited to provide summer and fall grazing.
 Also of note is that this plant seems to increase the frequency and intensity of wildfires.
+Unfortunately, my property contains both houndstongue and cheatgrass (along with several others) which threaten to thwart my efforts of restoring this area to a natural sagebrush steppe and mixed grass prairie.

 What Can You Do?